 We began meeting in the parlor of a local church, which was very supportive and did not charge us for the meeting space.
 For the past several years we have met in the hospitality room of a local retirement community, which also provides the space free of charge.
 We do put out a basket with a sign that invites people to make a donation of $1 if they wish.
 A portion of this money is donated each year toward a project to benefit the retirement community's residents.
 The latest donation helped finance the residents' newsletter.
 It's always nice to say thank you.

 Other possible venues include health care facilities, libraries, schools, community buildings.
 We found the church parlor and the hospitality room worked well because they each had a variety of comfortable seating arrangements (couches and overstuffed chairs as well as hard-backed chairs for those who need more support).

 Set a time that will be convenient for you, as the leader, but that will also be reasonable for potential members.
-We meet twice a month from 6-7:30.
+We meet once a month from 6-7:30.
 Several members, including me, work during the day so that seemed the best time for us.
 In the beginning we scheduled meetings from 7-8:30, but members asked to set an earlier time because they often were too tired to stay out that late.
 The earlier hour also accommodated people who had difficulty driving in the dark.

 Publicity: Gettting the word out